The EU Emissions Trading System (EU ETS)

 Participation in the EU ETS is mandatory for companies operating in these sectors, but in some sectors only plants above a certain size are included.
 Governments can exclude certain small installations from the system if fiscal or other measures are in place that will cut their emissions by an equivalent amount.

 The EU ETS covers CO2 emissions from flights within and between countries participating in the EU ETS.
 International flights to and from non-ETS countries are also covered.

 In October 2013 the International Civil Aviation Organization (ICAO) Assembly agreed to develop a global market-based mechanism to address international aviation emissions by 2016, and to apply it by 2020.
 In response, the EU has decided to limit the scope of the EU ETS to flights within Europe until 2016.
 Exemptions for operators with low emissions have also been introduced.

 Making a difference

 The EU ETS has put a price on carbon and shown that it is possible to trade in greenhouse gas emissions.
 Emissions from installations in the scheme are falling as intended.

 The success of the EU ETS has inspired other countries and regions to launch cap and trade schemes of their own.
 The EU aims to link up the ETS with compatible systems around the world to form the backbone of an expanded international carbon market.
 The European Commission has agreed in principle to link the ETS with Australia’s system in stages from mid-2015.

-The Commission has therefore taken the initiative to postpone (or 'back-load') the auctioning of some allowances as an immediate measure, while also launching a debate on structural measures which could provide a sustainable solution to the surplus in the longer term.
+The Commission has therefore taken the initiative to postpone (or 'back-load') the auctioning of some allowances as an immediate first step.